Azure Databricks - Transforming Data Frames in SparkSolution ·

 It is important to note that about everything in this article isn’t specific to Azure Databricks and would work with any distribution of Apache Spark.

-The notebook used for this article is persisted on GitHub.
+The notebook used for this article is persisted on GitHub (see this article on how to import it in your Workspace).

 H-1B is an employment-based, non-immigrant visa category for temporary foreign workers in the United States.
 For a foreign national to apply for H1-B visa, an US employer must offer a job and petition for H-1B visa with the US immigration department.
 This is the most common visa status applied for and held by international students once they complete college/ higher education (Masters, PhD) and work in a full-time position.